 Cats love to climb!
 They will climb up just about anything, including all your furniture!
-Are you fed up of your cat scratching and ruining your favorite pieces?
-Then your kitty friend needs it’s very own DIY Cat Tree!
+Are you fed up with your cat scratching and ruining your favorite pieces?
+Then your kitty friend needs its very own DIY Cat Tree!
+Just imagine how

 Somehow cats can manage to climb even the most difficult structures.
 I’ve lost count of the times I’ve found one of my cats on top of a piece of furniture and I have absolutely no idea how they got there!

 A cat tree is an excellent alternative so that your furniture can remain kitty and scratch free!